genlaw/genlaw.github.io/glossary.md

 An **algorithm** is a formal specification of a process.
 Machine learning uses algorithms for **training** models and for operating models on new data, e.g., for **inference.** In public discourse around social media, algorithm has come to refer to methods for **optimizing** the probability that a user will engage with a post; however, it is important to note that the process of simply sorting posts by date also requires an algorithm.

 ### Training
 The process of setting the value of numeric **parameters** of a **model** based on **data** is called **training**.
-A common **algorithm** for training neural network models is **stochastic gradient descent,** or SGD..
+A common **algorithm** for training neural network models is **stochastic gradient descent,** or SGD.
 Training data sets are often too large to process all at once, so SGD operates on small **batches** of dozens to hundreds of **examples** at a time.
 For each example, the algorithm generates the model's output based on the current setting of the parameters and compares that output to the desired output from the training data (e.g. did we correctly choose the next word?).
 If the output did not match, the algorithm works backwards through the model's layers and modifies parameters so that the correct output becomes more likely.
 This process can be thought of as leaving "echoes" of the training examples encoded in the parameters of the model.

 ### Hyperparameter
 **Parameters** are numbers in a model whose values are set during training.
 There are additional numbers that are _not_ learned that the model builder sets prior to training, which are often manually specified.
 Some of these are properties of the architecture, such as input length, internal dimension, and number of layers.
 Others determine the behavior of the training algorithm, such as the learning rate, which controls how much we update model parameters after each input/output training example.
 Such parameters are called **hyperparameters,** and they can have a big effect on the overall behavior of trained models.